Top 10 Best Practices in Accounts Payable

 Note that any place where money is handled can pose a significant risk to a business, so it’s essential to implement policies and procedures to minimize that risk.

 A good starting point could be checking for dummy vendor accounts, which can be used by employees to commit fraud, and setting system parameters to prevent staff who issue checks from creating new vendors.
-Also, check for fake invoices as document fraud poses a significant threat to companies.
+Also, check for fake invoices as document vendor poses a significant threat to companies.

-#7.
-Check for errors and duplicates
+#9.
+Check for errors and duplicate payments

 This can be done by periodically reviewing vendor invoices and purchase orders, as well as reconciling vendor statements to ensure that all payments have been correctly recorded and accounted for.